-Once the adoption goes through, your child would get a new birth certificate that names you and their natural-born parent as their parents.
+Once the adoption goes through, your child will get a new birth certificate that names you and their natural-born parent as their parents.
 You are child could take your last name.
 Ann would be able to inherit benefits through you under the laws of intestacy and through possible benefits under Social Security.
 Adopting a stepchild has some additional requirements for you to be mindful of, as well.

 First, the child that you seek to adopt would need to have only one living biological parent.
 This means that your spouse would be living, but the child’s other parent would need to be deceased.
 While this may not be the most straightforward scenario for the child to be adopted, it would make for a more accessible discussion about stepparent adoption.
 There wouldn’t be any need to have any conversation about overcoming a lack of consent from the other parent to leave this possibility to the side.

-Second, your stepchild's biological parent would need to signed documents and consent to the adoption.
-I could envision a scenario where the other parent is not actively involved in your stepchild's life and has instead chosen two be reasonable and understand that while they may not be in a position to care for the child's needs, it is apparent to him her that you are.
-As a result, they could verbally consent to you and your spouse to allow you to adopt a child and then participate in the court process & documents naming you as that child's legal parent.
+Second, your stepchild’s biological parent would need to sign documents and consent to the adoption.
+I could envision a scenario where the other parent is not actively involved in your stepchild’s life and has instead chosen two be reasonable and understand that while they may not be in a position to care for the child’s needs, it is apparent to him her that you are.
+As a result, they could verbally consent to you and your spouse to allow you to adopt a child and then participate in the court process & documents naming you as that child’s legal parent.

-The final scenario that you should be mindful of is that it is possible that not only is your stepchild's other parent not actively involved in their life, but they may not be able to be located through diligent search.
+The final scenario you should be mindful of is it is possible not only is your stepchild’s other parent not actively involved in their life, but they may not be able to be located through diligent search.
 In cases like this, not only will you have to show that you and your spouse have not been able to identify the parent but that an attorney appointed by the court, known as an ad litem, has been unable to locate that parent either.
 Once a judge is satisfied that the other parent cannot be found, your adoption will proceed.

 What happens if the other parent will not consent to your adopting your stepchild?

-This is the question that we posed at the beginning of today's blog post and is the one that we need to answer to provide you with some clarification and guidance on how best to proceed in your stepparent adoption scenario.
-To legally adopt your child, the other parent's parental rights about your stepchild would need to be terminated.
+This is the question that we posed at the beginning of today’s blog post and is the one that we need to answer to provide you with some clarification and guidance on how best to proceed in your stepparent adoption scenario.
+To legally adopt your child, the other parent’s parental rights about your stepchild would need to be terminated.
 This is the legal step involved in ensuring that your stepchild does not have three parents.
-A court order would need to be sought to terminate that parent's parental rights if they do not consent and give permission to doing so voluntarily.
+A court order would need to be sought to terminate that parent’s parental rights if they do not consent and give permission to do so voluntarily.

 Your spouse would need to consent to your adoption of the child, which obviously would not be an issue.
 You and your attorney could then approach the biological parent and ask them for their consent to your adoption request.
 It is possible that the biological parent could seek representation by an attorney, given how serious of a request it is to terminate parental rights.
 This means that the biological parent would lose the right to spend time with their child and would also mean that they would lose the right to make decisions on behalf of that child.
 Essentially, it would be as if that parent in your stepchild never had a parent-child relationship; to begin with, Anne would be no more related than you, and I are.

-If the biological parent refuses to consent to your stepparent adoption, the matter would need to be taken before a family court judge, and he or she moved would then need to determine whether or not it was in your stepchild's best interests for you to adopt them.
-Essentially, a judge would need to determine whether or not it is in the best interests of your stepchild to have their other parent's rights terminated and then allow for your adoption request to proceed.
+If the biological parent refuses to consent to your stepparent adoption, the matter will need to be taken before a family court judge, and he or she moved would then need to determine whether or not it was in your stepchild’s best interests for you to adopt them.
+Essentially, a judge would need to determine whether or not it is in the best interests of your stepchild to have their other parent’s rights terminated and then allow for your adoption request to proceed.

-The best interests of the child determination should be familiar to any of you that read our blog with regularity.
+The best interests of the child’s determination should be familiar to any of you that read our blog with regularity.
 Judges have to make best interest decisions regarding children for a range of different family law cases.
-Your family court judge would likely assess your stepchild's physical, emotional, health, educational, and general outlook under the two different possible outcomes in the case.
-Those outcomes are allowing your adoption to proceed and terminating the other parent's rights or refusing the adoption and declining to terminate that parent's parental rights.
+Your family court judge would likely assess your stepchild’s physical, emotional, health, educational, and general outlook under the two different possible outcomes in the case.
+Those outcomes are allowing your adoption to proceed and terminating the other parent’s rights or refusing the adoption and declining to terminate that parent’s parental rights.